server-os/server-image/man/usr/share/man/man8/piadm.8.md

  [root@server-os ~]#
 ```

-## TRITON COMPUTE NODES and iPXE
+## ServerOS COMPUTE NODES and iPXE

-    The Triton Cloud Orchestration system is constructed to contain a Head
+    The ServerOS Cloud Orchestration system is constructed to contain a Head
     Node (sometimes more than one) and several Compute Nodes.
 The Compute
     Nodes use iPXE, an improved Preboot eXecution Environment (PXE) for
     network booting.
-Originally Triton Compute Nodes required a USB key which
+Originally ServerOS Compute Nodes required a USB key which
     contained iPXE and booted directly into iPXE.

-    piadm(8) can enable a Triton Compute Node's ZFS pool to boot iPXE,
+    piadm(8) can enable a ServerOS Compute Node's ZFS pool to boot iPXE,
     obviating the need for a USB key.
-It detects if a machine is a Triton
+It detects if a machine is a ServerOS
     Compute Node, and enables maintenance of iPXE on the bootable pool.
 Many
-    piadm(8) subcommands are disabled on a Triton Compute Node.
+    piadm(8) subcommands are disabled on a ServerOS Compute Node.

-    The layout of a Triton Compute Node bootable pool is limited to `boot`
+    The layout of a ServerOS Compute Node bootable pool is limited to `boot`
     and `platform` symbolic links to a populated-with-iPXE `boot-ipxe`
     directory, and a mostly empty `platform-ipxe` directory.
 There is an
     additional platform-STAMP for a backup on-disk PI, in case of emergency.
     This directory contains an additional in-directory `platform` link to
     enable its selection as a backup.

-## TRITON HEAD NODES
+## ServerOS HEAD NODES

-    The piadm(8) command can convert a USB-key-booting Triton Head Node into
+    The piadm(8) command can convert a USB-key-booting ServerOS Head Node into
     a ZFS-pool-booting one.
 It can also transfer boot duties from an
     existing ZFS pool to a new one.